 Derivatives transactions with professional market participants are subject to the Credit Support Annex (CSA) of the International Swaps and Derivatives Association (ISDA) derivatives agreements.
 Therefore the Bank could be in a position to provide or require additional collateral as a result of fluctuations in the market value of derivatives.
-The amount of collateral provided under these agreements is disclosed under section 30 (Pledged assets) of GBI's "Annual Report 2014".
+The amount of collateral provided under these agreements is disclosed under section 31 (Pledged assets) of GBI's "Annual Report 2015".
+In the last two years, the maximum monthly net increase in collateral provided, resulting from the fluctuations in the market value of (hedging) derivatives amounted to EUR 132.2 million.

 Some of the Bank's agreements contain 'Additional Termination Event' clauses based on potential downgrades.
 However, the Bank does not underwrite any credit derivatives, and uses only simple products related to FX and interest rate risk hedging.
 Moreover, all derivatives under CSAs are marked-to-market daily and collateral is posted to or received from the counterparty on a daily basis.

 As such, in the occurrence of an Additional Termination Event the Bank would not face an additional cash outflow.
 For derivatives transactions with clients the Bank is not obliged to provide collateral, but it is entitled to receive collateral from clients, hence there is no potential liquidity risk for the Bank.
 The repurchase transactions are subject to the Global Master Repurchase Agreement (GMRA).

-The decrease in the positive replacement value of derivatives together with the decrease in the repurchase transactions, have decreased the total counterparty credit risk in 2014 compared to 2013.
+The increase in the positive replacement value of derivatives together with the increase in the repurchase transactions, have increased the total counterparty credit risk in 2015 compared to 2014.
 The credit exposures of the derivative transactions are calculated by using Mark-to-market Method and eligible collaterals are accounted for, where applicable.